 Law enforcement officers may not remove a student from a parish/school building for questioning while the student is properly in attendance without permission of the student's parent, regardless of the student's age.
 However, the law enforcement officers may remove a child when possessing a warrant for the student's arrest or an order signed by the judge of the children's court.
 A school administrator should not attempt to act as the student's legal representative in situations where a police officer wishes to interrogate a student; however, the school administrator may insist that any such interrogation be conducted in a manner and place which will cause a minimal amount of disruption to the educational setting of the school.
 A law enforcement officer has the right to question a student, even without a warrant.
 The school administrator is not required to notify the parents before allowing a pupil to be questioned by law enforcement.
 The administrator is not the legal representative of the student and could in fact be charged with obstructing an officer in the course of a lawful investigation if the administrator attempted to impede the investigation in this matter.
-The administrator may, of course, notify the parents before allowing a pupil to be.
+The administrator may, of course, notify the parents that the child is being interrogated.
+The school administrator is not required to notify the parents before allowing a pupil to be.
 The administrator may, of course, notify the parents that the child is being questioned.